 In Ecuador, scarecrow-like dolls of notable people are burned to destroy negativity from the past and cleanse in preparation for a new year.
 Just don’t make a scarecrow that resembles your mother-in-law.
 That could go over poorly.

 Keep a Journal

 Practice gratitude and write down one thing you are grateful for every day.
 Spending as little as five minutes journaling is a great way to work on stress management, and it’s been shown to increase overall life satisfaction.

 Planning a staycation nearby is a great way to rejuvenate.
 Imagine unplugging from your phone, social media, and the internet and just enjoying some time to yourself.
 Sound amazing?

 Setting aside time to be mindful is a great way to refocus on yourself and your priorities.
 We can help!
-Consider a stay at The Governor’s Club or book our Bed & Breakfast Package.
+Consider a stay at The Governor’s Club!
 You can also give the gift of a staycation to someone in your life who deserves it.
 For a limited time, get a $25 bonus gift card with a purchase of a $100 gift card.

 Dance, Drink and Laugh at a New Year’s Eve Bash

 New Year’s Eve at The Madison Concourse Hotel and Governor’s Club